kacann/genieparser/README.md

 simple and linear test cases, and scale towards large, complex and asynchronous test suites.

-Genie was initially developed internally in Cisco, and is now available to the general public starting early 2018 through [Cisco DevNet].
+Genie was initially developed internally in Cisco, and has been available to the general public since early 2018 through [Cisco DevNet].

 [Cisco DevNet]: https://developer.cisco.com/

-This is a sub-component of Genie that parses the device output into structured datastructure.

 # Installation